-A vacuum dust control for hand-held wood sanders is a dust capture device that reduces airborne wood dust during sanding operations.
+A downdraft table is a dust control device that reduces airborne wood dust during woodworking operations.

 Hazard Analysis — Wood dust

-Problem:Workers that install and finish flooring may face hazards from wood dust.
+Problem:Workers that cut boards and panels may face hazards from wood dust.

 Cutting boards and panels generates wood dust which can cause irritations or allergic reaction following contact with the skin, respiratory tract or eyes.
 Exposure to some wood dusts has also been linked to respiratory ailments such as occupational asthma and shown to be associated with nasal cancer.